 I’ve always played sports.
 At age six, it was Pony League Baseball, then church League basketball finally organized football.
 Then about age 13, I discovered tennis.

 Unlike all the team sports I’d played before, tennis was an individual sport.
-You didn’t have to wait for the coach to tell you it was OK to go in the game.
+You didn’t have to wait for the coach to tell you it was OK to go into the game.
 You just needed a racket, some balls, and a friend that played.
 You could then play as much as you wanted.
 Nobody had to validate your skill.
 There were no team politics.
-No coaches son could start in front of you.
+No coach’s son could start in front of you.
 You could literally go as far as your talent would take you.
 Abiding by the rules and winning was all that mattered.

 One of my best buddies had a court next to his house.
 He had a couple of old tennis rackets and we found a few balls in the weeds behind the court.
 We were in business.

 At first, we had trouble just getting the ball back and forth across the net.
 But very quickly, we were playing games and sets.
 My buddy knew the rules and we played endlessly in the evenings and on weekends.

 My father heard we were playing and gave me a Davis Hi-Point wooden racket he wasn’t using anymore.
 In those days, wooden rackets were the weapon of choice and many of the top players used them.
 The Davis Hi-Point was a lot better weapon than the old racket I had been using.
 My buddy then got a new Wilson T2000 (the same racket Jimmy Conners was using) for his birthday and our tennis level escalated.